subutai-attic/judochop/webapp/Readme.md

 First of all, you may need to run the following command to get the necessary libraries for wagon plugin : "mvn wagon:update-maven-3"
-Then, you need to add a property to settings.xml (e.g. /etc/maven/settings.xml) file of maven which may seem as follows:
+Then, you need to set the following properties inside settings.xml (e.g. /etc/maven/settings.xml) file which may look like as follows:

 ~~~~~~